Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_IV.md

 ### Connect to the server and get the flag

-Finally, lets send our tiny exploit to the server
+Finally, let's send our tiny exploit to the server
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/Reverse_Engineering/Picker_IV]
 └─$ echo "40129e" | nc saturn.picoctf.net 64448